tmlabonte/simian/README.md

 ### IMPORTANT: Do NOT install any packages unless you are in a conda environment

 #### TERMINAL:
-1. Use the command `conda create -n [your environment name] python=[your python version]` to create an Anaconda environment
+1. Use the command `conda create -n [your environment name] python=[your python version]` to create a Conda environment
-2. Use the command `conda activate [your environment name]` to enter your Anaconda environment
+2. Use the command `conda activate [your environment name]` to enter your Conda environment
 3. Install packages using `conda` or `pip`

 #### JUPYTER:
+1. Open a terminal
-1. Use the command `conda create -n [your environment name] python=[your python version]` to create an Anaconda environment
+2. Use the command `conda create -n [your environment name] python=[your python version]` to create a Conda environment
-2. Use the command `conda activate [your environment name]` to enter your Anaconda environment
+3. Use the command `conda activate [your environment name]` to enter your Conda environment
-3. Use the command `conda install ipykernel` to install the IPython kernel package
+4. Use the command `conda install ipykernel` to install the IPython kernel package
-4. Use the command `ipython kernel install --user --name=<any_name_for_kernel>` to instantiate your kernel
+5. Use the command `ipython kernel install --user --name=<any_name_for_kernel>` to instantiate your kernel
+6. Use the command `conda deactivate` to exit your Conda environment, and close your terminal
-5. Refresh your Jupyter instance, then select your new kernel from the Kernels tab
+7. Refresh your Jupyter instance, then select your new kernel from the Kernels tab
-6. Install packages using `conda` or `pip`
+8. Install packages using `conda` or `pip`

 ## Job submission instructions
 ### IMPORTANT: Do NOT submit a job which overflows the GPU memory -- this will cancel other students' jobs